futoin/specs/draft/ftn6_iface_executor_concept.md

 ## 2.6.
 Async completion interface

 1. parent() - return reference to original request info
-2. throw( name ) - complete request with error, but do not throw anything
+2. error( name ) - complete request with error, but do not throw anything
 3. complete() - complete request
 4. checkAlive() - check, if request can be completed (client is still connected)

+## 2.7.
+Executor

+1. ccm() - get reference to Invoker CCM, if any
+2. addIface( name, impl ) - add interface implementation
+    * impl is object derived from native interface or associative name for lazy loading
+3. process( request_info ) - do full cycle of request processing, including all security checks

 # 3. Language/Platform-specific notes